friedow/centerpiece/README.md

 ## Using nix

-1. Install the home-manager module as documented in the ['Use it!' section](#use-it).
+1. Install the home-manager module as documented in the ['Run it!' section](#run-it).
 1. Use the following config keys to configure centerpiece.
 These are all config keys including thier respective defaults.

    ```nix